dsccommunity/SqlServerDsc/README.md

   - Currently supports only tcp network protocol
   - Allows to enable and disable network protocol for specified instance service
   - Allows to set custom or dynamic port values
+* Examples

-* Updated example files to use correct DebugMode parameter value ForceModuleImport, this is not boolean in WMF 5.0 RTM
+  - Updated example files to use correct DebugMode parameter value ForceModuleImport, this is not boolean in WMF 5.0 RTM
+  - Added xSQLServerNetwork example

 ### 1.3.0.0